°1967, Newport Beach, California

 Pretty Ugly, curated by Alison Gingeras, Gavin Brown Enterprise and Maccarone Gallery, New York City, New York

-Whitney Biennial, Whitney Museum of American Art, New York City, New York
+Whitney Biennial, Whitney Museum of American Art, New York, New York

 Yes No Other Options, curated by Jan Verwoert, Sheffield 08, Sheffield, England